Gayathri Raguram

-In 2014 she entered politics and became a member in the BJP.
-She was the president of Arts and Culture Wing of Tamil Nadu BJP from 2020 to 2022.
-She resigned from BJP in January 2023.
+Gayathri Raguram (born 22 April 1984) is an Indian politician and deputy secretary of the AIADMK women's wing.
+She is also a retired choreographer and actress who has worked in the South Indian film industry.

 Personal life

-Gayathri was born on 23 April 1984 in a Tamil Brahmin Iyer family as the second daughter to dance choreographers Raghuram and Girija Raghuram.
-Her elder sister Suja is a prominent dancer, who has also previously worked as an actress.
+Gayathri was born in a Tamil Brahmin Iyer family as the second daughter to dance choreographers Raghuram and Girija Raghuram.
+Her elder sister Suja is a dancer, who has also previously worked as an actress.
 She is the great-granddaughter of director Krishnaswami Subrahmanyam.
 Her mother, Girija comes from a family of choreographers, which includes Brinda and Kala.
-In August 2006, Gayathri had an arranged marriage with US-based software engineer Deepak Chandrasekar in California and the pair subsequently held a Hindu ceremony in December 2006 which was attended by several actors and politicians from Tamil Nadu.
-In 2008, Gayathri filed for divorce on the grounds of domestic abuse from Deepak and his parents.
-The divorce was subsequently granted in 2010.

 Drunk and driving case

 Gayathri was booked for a drunk and driving case in November 2019 by Abhiramapuram Traffic Control Police.
 Police reported that she left a party from a hotel in MRC Nagar organized for film personalities and was on her way home when she was intercepted by the police, she admitted that she had drunk alcohol when she was asked to blow into the breathing analyzer.
 A police officer later drove her to her house in Adyar and confiscated her car.
 A case under Section 185 of the Motor Vehicles Act was filed on her and she was also fined for the incident.
 Gayathri however claimed it was fake news.
 This incident drew strong criticism from BJP party cadres.